10 Interactive Visualisation

 addPolylines(color = ~color, weight = 2, opacity = 0.8)

-Unlike ggplot2, the result is already interactive: the user can zoom and pan the entire globe.
-The ~color formula passes each cable’s hex string directly, matching the role of scale_colour_identity().
+Unlike ggplot2, the result is already interactive: the user can zoom and pan across the entire globe.

-The label argument in addPolylines() provides a hover tooltip.
+The label argument in addPolylines() provides a hover tooltip shown when the cursor moves over a cable.
 Because the tooltip can contain HTML, each label string must be wrapped with htmltools::HTML() so leaflet renders the tags rather than escaping them. lapply() applies the wrapper to every row:

 library(leaflet)